HandPicked Design Challenge

 Joy Aquilino is the Editorial Director for Quarry Books and Rockport Publishers, two U.S.-based imprints of The Quarto Group.
 She and her team acquire, develop, and publish beautifully designed and illustrated books on art, design, crafts, food, and how-to for kids.
 During her tenure at Quarto, Joy has worked with many influential artists/authors, including Ana Victoria Calderón, Timothy Goodman, Shelly Kim, Kelly Klapstein, Tamara Laporte, and Oliver Sin.
 Prior to Quarto, Joy acquired and developed many titles featuring the work of wide range of celebrated artists and crafters at Sixth&Spring Books and Watson-Guptill Publications.
 She loves all kinds of food and feels fortunate to live in northern New Jersey, which gives her ready access to fantastic eats in three states.

 As the creative director of Spirituality & Health magazine, Sandra Salamony features 12-16 artists in each issue to complement the editorial focus of promoting physical, mental, and spiritual health.
 And she's always looking for new talent!
 From reporting on the myriad ways gut bacteria can aid wellbeing, to publishing thoughtful essays on mindful eating practices, S&H's goal is to support the soul/body connection.

-Birthday Bash! (this challenge is currently over)
+Birthday Bash! (this challenge is closed)

 Curated by Ceci Butler, Owner and Creative Director of Design House Greetings